-Idly watching from afar, you never know why someone is stocking up on a particular product.
-Recently, I saw a two women in Costco loading up two carts with humongous bags of Skinny Pop popcorn.
+I once saw two women in Costco loading up a pair of carts with humongous bags of Skinny Pop popcorn.
 My imagination went wild.
 Were they teachers planning a school movie night?
 Or did they just really, really love the stuff?

-That inspired me to share a peek into my own shopping cart.
+That inspired me to let you, dear reader, peek into my own Costco shopping cart.
 I’m a veteran of more than two decades of shopping there, after all.

 Below are some of my favorite items to buy at Costco.
 Where possible, I’ve included links to the products.
 Take note, though: Prices online can differ from Costco’s in-store charge for the same item.